ksator/junos-automation-with-stackstorm/README.md

 # About this repository
-How to automate Junos using StackStorm with the integration packs NAPALM and Ansible.
+How to automate Junos using StackStorm with the integration packs napalm and ansible.

 # About StackStorm